rdfedor/docker-mailcloud/README.md

 The contents of mail.txt should added to your the domain's dns records.

+### Managing Through Postman

+Checked into the repository are two files, [postman_collection.json](./postman_collection.json) and [postman_environment.json](./postman_environment.json) which can be loaded into [Postman](https://www.postman.com/) to help configure the email server.
+It supports crud operations to manage email aliases, accounts and managing api keys.

+After importing the collection and environment files, remember to update the postman environment with the location of the api and api credentials that were displayed during first start.
+Once those are set, the credentials can be validated by navigating to the Authentication folder and run the Verify API Credentials request.

 ### Finish Nextcloud Installation

 Navigate to cloud.$DOMAINNAME and follow the setup process finalize the installation.
 When asked about installing the default set of apps for email, calendar, contancts and collabora online select yes.